sf-wdi-38/js-oop-flower-power/readme.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

 Object oriented programming is a common pattern throughout many languages.
-It's patterns will enable you to write more readable, organized, and declarative programs.
+Its patterns will enable you to write more readable, organized, and declarative programs.

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->